Infection prevention monitoring

 Soapy does just that.

 The automatic handwashing machine created by Soapy, the CleanMachine, dispenses the exact amount of soap and warm water needed for a perfect wash cycle.
 This means controlling the amount of water and soap used so that none go to waste.
 The CleanMachine is programmed to use only 1 cup of water for every wash, which is the correct amount needed with the guidance of the CleanMachine as it coaches the user on how to wash.
 “Regular” hand washes over the sink use an average of 12 cups, every time!
 The CleanMachine saves up to 95% of water otherwise wasted through handwashing.
 The CleanMachine also saves up to 60% of soap, and 20% of electricity wasted on heating the water.
+Infection prevention monitoring is our responsibility, wash your hand and save the world.

 Green Technologies Are What We Do